 KATYA ROGERS: I’m thinking of switching more to the PJ model.

-PETER KAFKA: It’s romantic but you – you probably will want to move on.
+PETER KAFKA: It’s romantic but you – you want to – you want to move on.

 BROOKE GLADSTONE: Thanks.